brinapuddu/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# End-to-End Retail Data Platform: From Raw Ingestion to Business Intelligence

 Welcome to the **Data Warehouse and Analytics Project** repository!